netlify/functions/README.md

 ### Usage

-After you’ve enabled one or more services, you can access the relevant API tokens and secrets in your functions with the `getSecrets` function exported from this package:
+After you’ve enabled one or more services, you can access the relevant API tokens and secrets in your serverless functions with the `getSecrets` function exported from the `@netlify/functions` package.

 > `getSecrets` is fully typed, so you’ll have in-editor autocomplete to explore everything that’s available, and to be confident that you’re handling all of the edge cases